pvdz/preval/tests/cases/while/nested/loop_label_loop_loop2.md

 ## Todos triggered

-- Support referencing this builtin in isFree: $
+- (todo) Support referencing this builtin in isFree: $
-- Support this node type in isFree: LabeledStatement
+- (todo) Support this node type in isFree: LabeledStatement

 ## Globals